Can I build a DIY Infinity Pool?

 What is a balance tank for a DIY Infinity pool?

-A balance tank is an essential component of the plumbing system for a DIY infinity pool.
-It is a separate container that is used to maintain the water level in the main pool and ensure that the water flows smoothly over the infinity edge.
+A balance tank is one of the most important components of the plumbing system for a DIY infinity pool.
+It is a separate tank that is used to maintain the water level in the main pool and ensure that the water flows smoothly over the infinity edge.

-When water spills over the infinity edge of the pool, it needs to be collected and circulated back into the pool to maintain a constant water level.
+When water spills over the infinity edge of the pool, it needs to go somewhere and be circulated back into the pool to maintain a constant water level.
 This is where the balance tank comes in.
-The balance tank is connected to the main pool via a series of pipes and channels, and it collects the water that spills over the edge.
+The balance tank is connected to the main pool via a series of pipes and channels.
+Its primary purpose is to collect all the water that overflows from the edges.

 The balance tank is designed to be slightly larger than the volume of water that flows over the infinity edge.
-This ensures that the tank always has enough water to maintain the water level in the main pool, even if there are fluctuations in the flow rate or volume.
+This ensures that the tank always has enough water to maintain the water level in the main pool.
+In case there are fluctuations in the flow rate or volume, there is enough space for the balance tank to accommodate the additional water.

 Once the water is collected in the balance tank, it is then pumped back into the main pool using a series of pumps and filters.
 This ensures that the water is properly circulated and filtered, keeping it clean and safe for swimming.